gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 ## reloading using send event pl

-Note this works on most linux distributions of OpenNMS but perl is not installed in latest OpenNMS containers so this will not work
+Note this is included because it works on most linux distributions of OpenNMS but perl is not installed in latest OpenNMS containers so send-event.pl will not work in this demo.
 ```
 docker compose exec horizon /usr/share/opennms/bin/send-event.pl uei.opennms.org/internal/importer/reloadImport -p 'url http://pris-kuwaiba:8000/requisitions/kuwaiba-UK'
 ```